ABaulderstone/student-api-challenge/README.md

 ## Advanced

 * Use postman to perform CRUD operations on the data.
+Note the kind of responses you get and think about how they could be useful for another app

 * Generate a new migration that adds a field to the students table